RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-23-rubycaribe-ruby-gets-hotter-in-january.markdown

 RubyCaribe will work you hard.
 RubyCaribe will make your brain sweat.
 So be sure to schedule a few days before or after the conference for sight seeing and relaxation.
 Rum was invented in Barbados.

 ###Where Will You Be in January?
 If you had to choose between the Caribbean and the cold regions of the northern hemisphere, where would you rather be?
-RubyCaribe will offers the chance to ramp up your skills and enjoy yourself at the same time.
+RubyCaribe offers the chance to ramp up your skills and enjoy yourself at the same time.
 What an opportunity.

 ###Only One Hundred Tickets
 Only one hundred tickets will be sold.
 Be sure to get yours.
 [Register now](http://www.eventbrite.com/e/rubycaribe-2015-registration-10051344843).
 See you at RubyCaribe!